krateoplatformops/oasgen-provider/docs/USAGE_GUIDE.md

 To add the header to the request, we need to implement a web service that handles API calls to the GitHub API.
 The web service will be responsible for adding the header to the request and returning the response body, since the `rest-dynamic-controller` doesn't support adding headers to requests made to external APIs.

+In addition to the header issue, the response body from the GitHub API for this endpoint is also not in a format that is compatible with the `rest-dynamic-controller`.
+The response body contains uses a legacy format for permission values and the controller won't be able to compare the fields in the response body with the fields in the custom resource.
+Therefore, the web service normalizes permission values (write → push, read → pull).

+Moreover, the `owner` field in the response body is not on the same level as the other fields in the custom resource, which makes it impossible for the `rest-dynamic-controller` to compare the fields correctly.
+The web service will also flatten the response body to bring the `owner` field to the root level.

+More information about the web service endpoint can be found [here](https://github.com/krateoplatformops/github-rest-dynamic-controller-plugin/blob/main/README.md#get-teamrepo-permission)

+Note: with a recent update of `oasgen-provider` and `rest-dynamic-controller`, it is now possible to add custom headers to the requests made to the external API by using configuration resources (e.g., `TeamRepoConfiguration`).
+However, this feature is not sufficient in this case because the response body from the GitHub API is still not in a format that is compatible with the `rest-dynamic-controller`.
+Therefore, we still need to implement a web service to handle the response body.

 ### Step 6: Create the Web Service for TeamRepo Management

 At this point, we need to implement a web service that handles API calls to the GitHub API.
-In this case, the web service will only be responsible for the `get` operation for teamrepos, because the `create`, `delete`, and `update` operations are handled directly by the controller.
+In this case, the web service will only be responsible for the `get` operation for teamrepos, because the `create`, `delete`, and `update` operations are handled directly by the controller without any additional processing.

 To handle this case, we've implemented a web service that handles the `get` operation for teamrepos.
-You can check the implementation at this link: [GitHub Plugin for rest-dynamic-controller](https://github.com/krateoplatformops/github-rest-dynamic-controller-plugin/blob/main/internal/handlers/repo/repo.go).
+You can check the implementation at this link: [GitHub Plugin for rest-dynamic-controller](https://github.com/krateoplatformops/github-rest-dynamic-controller-plugin/blob/main/internal/handlers/teamRepo/teamRepo.go).
 You can also check the [README](https://github.com/krateoplatformops/github-rest-dynamic-controller-plugin/blob/main/README.md) for more information on running and why it has been implemented.

-**Note:** `rest-dynamic-controller` to check if the CR is up-to-date or not, checks the fields in the CR (spec and status) against the fields in the response body from the external API.
-It compare the fields at the same level, so if the response fields are more nested than the fields in the CR, it will not be able to compare them correctly.
+**Note:** `rest-dynamic-controller` to check if the CR is up-to-date or not, checks the fields in the CR (spec and status) against the fields in the response body from the external API. **It compare the fields at the same level**, so if the response fields are more nested than the fields in the CR, it will not be able to compare them correctly.
 This is why we need to implement a web service that returns the response body with the same structure as the CR.
-This problem is quite common and a specific solution has been described [here](https://github.com/krateoplatformops/github-rest-dynamic-controller-plugin/blob/main/README.md#2-get-team-permission-in-a-repository)
+This problem is quite common and a specific solution has been described [here](https://github.com/krateoplatformops/github-rest-dynamic-controller-plugin/blob/main/README.md#get-teamrepo-permission).

 ```bash
 cat <<EOF | kubectl apply -f -